-This comes in a set of 12, works with different mediums (if you ever want to try oil or watercolor), is durable and won’t shed.
-Furthermore—you’re gonna love this—it and has a money-back guarantee at a super affordable price, too!
+This comes in a set of 12, works with different mediums (if you ever want to try oil or watercolor), is durable, and won’t shed.
+Furthermore—you’re going to love this—it and has a money-back guarantee at a super affordable price, too!
 Click here to check out the Benicci Brush Set.

 You will definitely want to apply a good sealer to your rocks to lock in your show-stopping designs!
 I know some recommend Mod Podge.
 If you love Mod-Podge, click on this link: Mod Podge offers both matte and gloss finish.

 I haven’t personally tried Mod Podge for rocks and instead use a spray finish.
 I have both gloss and matte sprays.
-The brand I use is Aleen’s Acrylic Sealer.
-I have used both the Matte and Gloss Spray.
+The brand I use is Aleen’s Acrylic Sealer and have used both the Matte and Gloss Spray.
 Both spray on smoothly with no issues and will nicely protect your artwork.
 Check out Aleen’s here.

-I do recommend you spray your rocks in a well ventilated area because, not gonna lie—this is a downside—it’s fumey.
+You will want to spray your rocks in a well-ventilated area because, not going to lie—this is a downside—it’s fumey!

 I actually spray outdoors—being careful to note which way the wind’s blowing, of course!
 I don’t know about you, but I cannot stand the thought of breathing that stuff in.
 UGH!